Evvol

 Evvol are a Berlin-based dark synth pop duo.
-The band consists of Irish woman Julie Chance and her Australian partner Jon Dark (aka Jane Arnison).
+The band consists of Irish woman Julie Chance and her Australian partner Jon Dark (a.k.a.
+Jane Arnison).
 They have toured extensively with Canadian band Austra.
 Evvol's sound has been described as music that plays on dualities – light and dark, entrapment and escape, immersion and surrender.
 Their debut album Eternalism was released on July 24, 2015, via !K7 Records.